 The farmers had a variety of feed resources that they used as supplementary feed before the intervention started, although they were not very consistent in using them.
 These included cut grass, which they dried in the shade before giving to the animals; leaves of shrubs such as Leucaena leucocephala and tree leaves including 'kpakpala', 'bonia' and mango.
 Crop by-products such as groundnut and soybean haulms and maize stalks; Baobab seed and Ficus gnaphalocarpa seed.
-Others include brans from millet, sorghum, rice maize, soya beans; and peels of roots and tubers, such as cassava.
+Others include brans from millet, sorghum, rice maize, soya gnaphalocarpa seed.
+Others include brans from millet, sorghum, rice maize, soya gnaphalocarpa seed of roots and tubers, such as cassava.
 Agro-industrial by-products such as corn mill waste flour, and brewers' spent grain of sorghum are also available.
 Crop residues are available and accessible to SR on farms after crop harvest, when animals are allowed to graze freely (Annor et al., (2007).